civicmapper/csc-docs/_docs/index.md

 redirect_from: /docs/index.html
 ---

-To view information about the QVCOG ArcGIS Online Structure and data distribution, please browse the **Data Documentation** menu to the left.
+To view help documents concerning the Carnegie Science Center's ArcGIS Online resources, please browse the **Data Documentation** menu to the left.

-To view help guides about geocoding and content creation, please browse the **Common Tasks** menu to the left.

 Please refresh webpage if GIFs freeze.